mruwnik/invoices/README.md

 Each invoice can also be sent via email to the appropriate seller.
 For this to work, both the seller and the buyer must have an :email key set and the credentials must contain a :smtp key with the :smtp settings for the email server.

+## Callbacks

+A list of additional commands can be added to each invoice.
+Each command will be called with the generated invoice as its final parameter, e.g.

+    {:seller {...}
+     :buyer {...}
+     :items [...]
+     :callbacks [["ls" "-l"] ["rm"] ["du" "-sh"]]}

+Will call the following commands (assuming that the generated invoice is `/path/to/file.pdf`):

+    ls -l /path/to/file.pdf
+    du -sh /path/to/file.pdf
+    rm /path/to/file.pdf

+The last one will obviously fail, as the file no longer exists, and the error message will be displayed